BayesianLogic/blog/README.md

 ### Files
 - `blog` main execution file to run the engine
 - `dblog` main execution file to run the engine with particle filter (alternative can use blog)
+- `parse.sh` to check the syntax of a blog file (very useful for debugging)
 - `release-note.txt` contains all release information and major changes

 ### Syntax highligher for editors